matthewgomezcullen/ssh-remarkable/README.md

 - Ensure `nmap` and `ipcalc` are installed.
 - Verify that the MAC address is correct.
 - Check the network connection of your reMarkable tablet.

+*Note: some networks block IPv6 requests.
+To test this, run `ping6 2001:4860:4860::8888` (Google's Public DNS IPv6 address).
+If this fails, the network likely blocks IPv6 requests, and the user may only use USB or IPv4 to SSH into their remarkable.*

 *Disclaimer: Use at your own risk.*